HenryWinters/full-stack-open-2021/README.md

 ## Projects

 This course consisted of many hands-on exercises and projects.
-Here are a few of the most notable ones I completed as part of this course:
+Here are a few of the most notable ones I completed as part of this course.
+The goal of these projects was *functionality* and not design, so CSS styling is very limited.

 ### Blog App